dpengineering/dpea-odrive/docs/getting_started/getting_started.md

 * A button that toggles between moving the motor 5 rotations clockwise and counterclockwise
 * A slider that controls the velocity of the motor
 * A second slider that controls the acceleration of the motor (i.e. two sliders to handle ramped velocity)
-* Button that homes the motor, either to position 0, or until a wall is hit, whichever comes first.
+  * Consider changing your velocity slider to used ramped velocity and retrieve acceleration value from second slider.
+* If using a constrained motor setup (ex. lead screw with endstops), then add a button that homes the motor.
+You can home the motor using an endstop sensor/switch or until a wall is hit.
+Refer to the homing example for more info.
 * Another screen that controls the motor with trapezoidal trajectory control.
 Have text boxes for acceleration, target position, and deceleration plus a submit button to send the command to the motor.
 * Another screen which utilizes a GPIO pin to move the motor when a sensor or switch is activated.